leodevbro/vscode-blockman/README.md

 <h1>Optimization Notes</h1>
 <p>Optimization is taken very seriously, half of the work is dedicated just for the optimization.
 The source code is full of logic which prevents many unnecessary block re-renderings.</p>

 <p>File analisis needs super short time, so it's not a big problem.
-The main problem is that the vscode block rendering functions (`vscode.window.createTextEditorDecorationType` and `setDecorations`) are very slow, and I cannot touch its internal code, because it's just an API of VSCode.
+The main problem is that the vscode block rendering functions (<strong>vscode.window.createTextEditorDecorationType</strong> and <strong>setDecorations</strong>) are very slow, and I cannot touch its internal code, because it's just an API of VSCode.
 So, almost all optimization algorithms are trying to prevent as many unnececary block renderings as possible.
-For example, when scrolling, blocks are rendered into only newlly visible code, and the blocks which are already visible, stay there and does not rerender.</p>
+For example, when scrolling, blocks are rendered into only newly visible code, and the blocks which are already visible, stay there and does not rerender.</p>

 <br />